-(g) A candidate admitted under section 3(e)(ii) above may transfer CUSE 121-129 to the BEd(Tchg)EC as 60 CUST 100 points, 20 TEAP 100 points and 40 EDUC 100 points, with exemptions from CUST 111, 112, 113, TEAP 112, 113 and EDUC 153, 154.
+- (g) A candidate admitted under section 3(e)(ii) above may transfer CUSE 121-129 to the BEd(Tchg)EC as 60 CUST 100 points, 20 TEAP 100 points and 40 EDUC 100 points, with exemptions from CUST 111, 112, 113, TEAP 112, 113 and EDUC 153, 154. - 4.
+The Associate Dean (ECE) may cancel the enrolment of a candidate whose progress is unsatisfactory.
+Unsatisfactory progress includes the failure of a mandatory teaching experience for the second time.

-- 4. At the discretion of the Associate Dean: - (a) a candidate completing a BEd(Tchg)EC degree combined with another undergraduate degree or conjoint degree programme may have up to 160 points subtracted from the total points required to complete both separately; - (b) a candidate completing a BEd(Tchg)EC degree combined with a double degree programme may have up to 240 points subtracted from the total points required to complete all three degrees separately.
+- 5. At the discretion of the Associate Dean: - (a) a candidate completing a BEd(Tchg)EC degree combined with another undergraduate degree or conjoint degree programme may have up to 160 points subtracted from the total points required to complete both separately;

+(b) a candidate completing a BEd(Tchg)EC degree combined with a double degree programme may have up to 240 points subtracted from the total points required to complete all three degrees separately.